Seeing The Water

 Many of us grow up in environments where we were not taught how to see the water and yet, as changemakers, it’s one of the most valuable skills we can have.

-The water, depending on context, can be many different things: it can be as small as family dynamics, or as big as capitalism and domination culture.
+The water, depending on context, can be many different things: it can be as personal as family dynamics, or as large and systemic as capitalism or supremacy culture.

 My family never fully understood my love of travel - especially to more remote places - but as someone with a non-traditional education, it became a way of learning for me.